inesalves44/push-swap/README.md

 The objective of a checker is to create a program that will check if the list of instructions given orders the provided list.

 The checker will also have to check if the list given is valid.
-Parametrs not valid are, for eample, non numeric characters, integers bigger than the max_int or repeated numbers. for this checker if you want to know the problem you can run with '-details' it like this:
+Parametrs not valid are, for eample, non numeric characters, integers bigger than the max_int or repeated numbers. for this checker if you want to know the problem you can run with '-details' like this:
 ```
 ./checker 2 3 one -details
  ```